iHugg/1dv610-lab-2/README.md

-# Login_1DV608
+# Repo for both lab 2 and 3
-Interface repository for 1DV608 assignment 2 and 4
+Repo for lab 2 and 3 in course 1dv610